Quantum-Accelerators/quacc/docs/user/recipes/recipes_list.md

 !!!
 Info

-    [tblite](https://github.com/tblite/tblite) is a code that interfaces with the xtb package for running GFN-xTB calculations.
+    [tblite](https://github.com/tblite/tblite) is a code for running GFN-xTB calculations.

 <center>